LET’S UNLOCK YOUR BENEFITS, TOGETHER.

 At least 24 continuous months

-The full period (at least 181 days) for which you were called to active duty
+The full period (at least 181 days) for which you were called or ordered to active duty

 At least 181 days if you were discharged for a hardship, or a reduction in force